How To Become A Home Inspector In Massachusetts: 6 Steps

 • An additional 100 semi-supervised inspections must be completed before you can apply for your official license.

-• While growing your practice, you must complete 12 hours of continued education for every 24 months (2 years) of practice.
+• While growing your practice, you must complete 12 hours of continued education every 24 months (2 years) of practice.

 • You must provide proof of Errors & Omissions insurance of at least $250,000.